COMP122/echo.mips/README.md

   grape

   ```
-  - pa (program arguments): indicate that the following command-line arguments are passed to the echo.s program.

 Given the command ``$ echo one two three four``, we can depict the values of argc and argv as follows: